luke0x90/dlink-dcs-5010l/README.md

 # dlink-dcs-5010l
-Hardware Hacking Resources for the DLink DCS-5010L
+Resources for the DLink DCS-5010L